tilemill-project/tilemill/README.md

 # Documentation

-TileMill documentation is kept in the gh-pages branch, which is independently managed and not merged with master.
+TileMill documentation is kept in the mb-pages branch, which is independently managed and not merged with master.

-TileMill's in-app reference available as the "Manual" (see below for syncing details) is a very small subset of docs for offline usage and is manually sync'ed from the gh-pages branch.
+TileMill's in-app reference available as the "Manual" (see below for syncing details) is a very small subset of docs for offline usage and is manually sync'ed from the mb-pages branch.

-To view all the TileMill documentation locally, first checkout the gh-pages branch:
+To view all the TileMill documentation locally, first checkout the mb-pages branch:

-    git checkout gh-pages
+    git checkout mb-pages

 Then install Jekyll: